tfaure42/YAPT/README.md

        [case: #<case index>][<case>] -> [printf/ft_printf][<printf exit status or timeout>/<ft_printf exit status or timeout>] (different exit statuses.).

-Also note that if you doesn't enable the `-v` parameter, only the error outputs will be displayed.
+Also note that if you don't enable the `-v` parameter, only the error outputs will be displayed.
 If you enable the `-q` parameter, only the subsets and global summaries are displayed.

 ### NB :

 +.
 This test suite is meant to help students to realize the `ft_printf` project, not to permit them to make a "this-test-suite-fails-so-the-project-doesn't-work-so-here-is-your-0-bye-bye" correction :

    This test suite includes undefined behaviours, check that a found error is a real error before considering the project as failed.
-(Also, discuss the project, or you're a disgrace as an examiner).
+(Also, discuss the project, otherwise you are an awfull examiner).

 ### Also :